The wrong type of glass can put operators at risk and cost businesses money.

 If part of a windshield becomes cracked or shattered due to the impact of debris, a special resin can be injected into the affected area and cured by ultraviolet rays.

-6. Reduce Unwanted Noise to Increase Comfort & Productivity with Acoustic Absorbing Glass
+6. Reduce Unwanted Noise to Increase Comfort & Productivity with Acoustic-Absorbing Laminated Glass

-Commercial equipment often produces a lot of noise, especially in combines, construction equipment, police cruisers and fire trucks.
+Commercial equipment often produces a lot of noise, especially in farming, construction equipment, police cruisers and fire trucks.